 The purpose of the Star-Hub is to extend the number of channels available for acquisition or generation by interconnecting multiple cards and running them simultaneously.
-It is even possible to interconnect multiple systems using the system Star-Hubs described further below.

-The Star-Hub option allows to synchronize several cards of the M2i series that are mounted within one host system (PC).
-Two different versions are available: a small version with 5 connectors (option SH5) for synchronizing up to five cards and a big version with 16 connectors (option SH16) for synchronizing up to 16 cards.
+The Star-Hub option allows to synchronize several cards of the same M3i/M4i series that are mounted within one host system (PC):

+- For the M3i series there are the two different versions available: a small version with 4 connectors (option SH4) for synchronizing up to four cards and a big version with 8 connectors (option SH8) for synchronizing up to eight cards. - For the M4i series there are the two different mechanical versions available, with 8 connectors for synchronizing up to eight cards.